Parenthood (2010 TV series): Home media

+The complete series was released on Blu-Ray on June 13, 2023.

 Italian adaptation

-In December 2015 an adaptation of Parenthood entitled Tutto può succedere (Anything can happen) began broadcasting on the Italian state TV channel RaiUno.
+In December 2015 an adaptation of Parenthood entitled Tutto può succedere (Anything Can Happen) began broadcasting on the Italian state TV channel RaiUno.
 The plot follows the fortunes of the Ferraro family, based in various locations in and around Rome.
 Principal actors include Giorgio Colangeli as father/grandfather Ettore Ferraro, Licia Maglietta as mother/grandmother Emma and Maya Sansa as daughter/mother Sara.